Introduction to Zhejiang Normal University

-Zhejiang Normal University (website: http://www.zjnu.edu.cn/) was established in 1956.
+Zhejiang Normal University (ZJNU, website) was established in 1956.
 The main campus of Zhejiang Normal University is located in Jinhua, a medium-sized city in central Zhejiang Province.
 ZJNU began as Hangzhou Teachers Associate College in 1956, and through a process of mergers and name changes evolved into the Zhejiang Normal University we know today.

-Zhejiang Normal University employs strategies of specialization, internationalization, localization and collaboration in order to serve and lead teacher education in Zhejiang, to serve the socioeconomic development of the region, and to serve national strategic initiatives.
+Zhejiang Normal University strives to be a renowned, distinctive teaching and research university.
+It employs strategies of specialization, internationalization, localization and collaboration in order to serve and lead teacher education in Zhejiang, to serve the socioeconomic development of the region, and to serve national strategic initiatives.